HealthyStock

 • Convenient twice daily dosing regimen.

-• Broad spectrum of antimicrobal activity.
+• Broad spectrum of antimicrobial activity.

 • Does not cause a significant QT interval prolongation 14.